duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Media Template Group

+The `media` template group works well when an image is a significant part of the display of an item.
+Items can also have a title and a rating.

-Best used for simple results that have a picture (essentially a simplified version of the **products** group).
-This template group provides a basic `item` template, which includes an image, title, and description.
-It also uses the same `detail` template as the **products** group.
+The `item` template is essentially a simplified version of the Products template group.
+It also uses the same `detail` template as the Products template group.

 ### Usage